Shadok/sarcharts/README.md

 As we can have some duplicates in the columns names, the code do some renaming in known cases. config help structuring the data, and can restrict data when we are in a block with multiple lines with the same hour (e.g.: the CPU main block with a line for each core - and one for all of them - for each time entry).

-Then, the object is grabbed in json format by the main.min.js file which display the graphs, grouped by categories (as the exception of the "Resume" category, which i define in the javascript.
+Then, the object is grabbed in json format by the main.min.js file which display the graphs, grouped by categories (as the exception of the "Resume" category, which i define in the javascript).

 ## Configuration
 You need a webserver with PHP enabled (works with 5.5 and superior) to serve this web interface.